heritage-happenings/heritage-happenings.github.io/Blog/2025/08/30/sheila.md

 # Sheila's Trip to Lebanon ~ Jun 6 to 23 1967

-My friend Sheila would work for two or three years, save up $2,000, and then travel for two years.
-She was born in England and ended up in San Francisco in the 60s.
-She kept meticulous records of her travels, sent these to her family, and has preserved them in albums.
-Here is the first story from the trip she started in June of 1967.
+My friend Sheila had a unique approach to life: she would work for two or three years as a secretary and save every penny.
+When she had accumulated $6,500 she would quit her romming house and then travel for two years.
+Born in England, she eventually settled in San Francisco during the 1960s.
+She kept meticulous records of her travels, sent detailed accounts to her family, and has preserved them all in albums.

+Here is the first story from the trip she started in June of 1967, during the Israeli 6-Day War

-This is also the first story of what I hope is will a long series of stories that are what I call "homespun writing".
-There's nothing fancy.
-It's the normal writing of people sending letters to home.
+This is also the first story in what I hope will be a long series that showcases what I call “homespun writing” — nothing fancy, just the authentic voices of people writing letters home.

 Dear Family:
 Well you know, right after I wrote you that the Syrian/Lebanese border was closed, I heard a hawker yelling for a taxi going to Beruit.
 I had to pay three times the normal price, but decided to gamble on being able to get through.
 Even the Police had told me the borders were closed.
 I was so relieved when Lebanon admitted me.
 They gave me a two week transit visa - which is only academic as it could be difficult to leave.